 Let your story come first

 There are many amazing uses for telehealth today.
-The technology is being used like never before to help areas effected by natural disasters and biological quarantines.
+The technology is being used like never before to help areas affected by natural disasters and biological quarantines.
 These and other hazards make for great stories you can share with clients when you stress the importance of telehealth for their business.
 Understanding this will help you improve your healthcare public relations results.

-Find great spokespeople
+Find great spokespeople for healthcare public relations

 Along the same lines as having a great story, make sure your company has great outward communicators.
 Many companies today trod out phony spokesmen who tow the corporate line and give no one information they don’t already have or simply don’t wish to hear.
 Consumers and the media want to hear from interesting characters and be spun an engaging, intriguing tale from top to bottom.